sheca-bc/did-unitrust-specification/README.md

 ## CRUD Operations

-The creation, update, and deactivation of a `UniTrust DID` document can only be initiated by its controller.
+The creation, update, and deactivation of a `Unitrust DID` document can only be initiated by its controller.
 Therefore, the `controller` field within the document must list all controllers associated with the DID.
 By default, the DID Subject is the controller of the document.
 All write operations involving the document require authentication through a verification method.

 ### Create

-The `UniTrust DID` system provides three main operations for DID creation:
+The `Unitrust DID` system provides three main operations for DID creation:

 1. **Creating DIDs for Legal Entities**:
    To create a DID for a legal entity, a trusted legal entity’s real-name digital certificate is used to register a legal entity account.
 This process establishes a blockchain-based trusted account.